-5.3.1 Compliance with aircraft and equipment standards is required for Registration and recorded on the IAC Technical Inspection Form by a member of the Technical Committee.
+- 5.3.1 Compliance with aircraft and equipment standards is required for Registration and recorded on the IAC Technical Inspection Form by a member of the Technical Committee.

 - 5.3.2 Required Documentation:

 - a) Airworthiness Certificate.

 - b) Aircraft Registration Certificate or military serial number designation.

 - c) Aircraft operating limitations.

 - d) Current aircraft weight and balance.

-- e) Entries from the Aircraft and Engine log books, recording annual inspection.

-- f) Certificate of Insurance verifying coverage of \$1,000,000 property damage and \$100,000 single limit bodily injury minimum.

-- 5.3.3 Copies of required documents are allowed for the purposes of registration.
+- e) Entries from the Aircraft and Engine log books, recording annual inspection. - f) Certificate of Insurance verifying coverage of \$1,000,000 property damage and \$100,000 single limit bodily injury minimum. - 5.3.3 Copies of required documents are allowed for the purposes of registration.

-- 5.3.4 Airworthiness and Equipment:
+5.3.4 Airworthiness and Equipment:

-- a) Airframe:

-No obvious physical damage or potential structural problems indicated by wrinkles in metal or fabric coverings or loose structural members.
+a) Airframe: No obvious physical damage or potential structural problems indicated by wrinkles in metal or fabric coverings or loose structural members.

-b) Controls:

-Complete freedom of movement.

-- c) Interior:

-- Free of foreign and loose objects.
+b) Controls: Complete freedom of movement.c) Interior: Free of foreign and loose objects.

-- d) Canopy, or door for cabin-type aircraft:

-- If hinged on the forward (leading) edge, it must incorporate a quick-release mechanism to facilitate emergency egress.
+d) Canopy/door: If hinged on the forward (leading) edge, it must incorporate a quick-release mechanism to facilitate emergency egress.

-- e) Seat belts:

-- Dual seat belts with separate attach points and a shoulder harness are mandatory for Advanced and Unlimited categories
+e) Seat belts: Dual seat belts with separate attach points and a shoulder harness are mandatory for Advanced and Unlimited categories.

-- f) Engine Compartment, by inspection through cowl openings and service doors only: No hazardous conditions in the engine compartment such as cracked exhaust, fuel

-- leaks, or excessive oil leaks.
+f) Engine No hazardous conditions in the engine compartment such as cracked Compartment: exhaust, fuel leaks, or excessive oil leaks.
+Inspection shall be made through cowl openings and service doors only.

-- g) Propeller:

-- No apparent physical damage.
+g) Propeller: No apparent physical damage.

-- h) Personal parachute or the aircraft's ballistic recovery system, if so equipped:

-- i.
-In good general condition

-- ii.
-Current in accordance with FAA regulations.
+h) Parachute: In good general condition and current in accordance with FAA regulations.

-- i) Radio:

-Capable of transmitting and receiving common VHF frequencies.
+Radio: Capable of transmitting and receiving common VHF frequencies.